 We met online but in a time when there was no Tinder, so no swiping!
-Simona was still living in Italy then but spending a lot of time in New York for work, so she put up an online dating profile here.
 We had our first date in April of 2013 at a Korean restaurant near Dan’s place downtown in the Flatiron District.
-Exactly three years later we got engaged at the dog park next door, with Ugo delivering the ring.
+Exactly three years later we got engaged at the dog park next door, with our dog Ugo delivering the ring.

-In between, we went on many journeys.
-Some brought us far away – back to Italy and to the beautiful beaches that are Simona’s happy place.
-But the most important ones brought us closer together.
+In between, we went on many journeys, but the most important ones brought us closer together.
 We discovered how much fun we could have together just watching our dog run and play. . . and how much comfort we could bring each in moments of pain and disappointment.
 We took our time, but we ended up exactly where we wanted – with the love and friendship we had been waiting for.

 We are lucky to live in a magical place for children on Manhattan’s Upper West Side.
 Central Park is practically in our backyard — one block away from our apartment.
 It is filled with playgrounds, soccer and baseball fields, tennis courts, nature walks, bike trails, boat trips, and one of the best merry go rounds you’ll ever ride.
 The world-famous Museum of Natural History — home to an amazing dinosaur collection and the “Night at the Musem” movies — is also right around the corner.
 So is Lincoln Center, which features all kinds of special theater, music, and movie programs for kids.